 Finally, the general contractor secures final waivers of lien and certificates to fully turn the project over to the client for building occupancy.

 Ironwood Commercial Builders Inc.

-Self-performing several facets of construction such as light gauge metal framing and drywall, weather barrier, fireproofing, lath and plaster, and custom interior Venetian and historical plaster allow the Ironwood team to competitively price projects to exceed client goals.
+Self-performing several facets of construction, such as light gauge metal framing and drywall, weather barrier, fireproofing, lath and plaster, and custom interior Venetian and historical plaster, allows the Ironwood team to competitively price projects to exceed client goals.